 Dollywood is a theme park that has something for everyone, no matter what age you are.

-If you are an already a fan of Dolly Parton, you will love the park even more, especially when you step inside the museum that shares more of her story with exhibits containing lots of memorabilia through the years.
+If you are already a fan of Dolly Parton, you will love the park even more.
+Dolly Parton fans will love the museum that shares more of her story with exhibits containing lots of memorabilia through the years.

 There are several other roller coasters and thrill rides to get your heart racing.
 Make sure that you check the Dollywood app so that you can be strategic with your wait times.

-If you have younger kids, there are rides that are geared more for families and if you need a break from walking around, I highly recommend attending one of the live performances or shows located throughout the park.
+If you have younger kids, there are rides at Dollywood that are geared more for families.
+If you need a break from walking around, I highly recommend attending one of the live performances or shows located throughout the park.

 You MUST also try the cinnamon bread when you visit the park.
 I didn’t think that it even needed a side of icing or apple butter but we tried it anyway.
-The cinnamon bread is baked fresh right in front of you and the line out the door lets you know that it’s worth it!
+The cinnamon bread is baked fresh right in front of you.
+Judging by the line out the door, you know that it’s worth it!

 This is a great park to visit surrounded by the beauty of the mountains.